 For more information about adding printers, see your Windows operating system documentation.

 Audio

 Starting with Version 2112, the VdcamVersion4Support attribute in the module.ini file is renamed to AudioRedirectionV4.
-The default value for AudioRedirectionV4 is set to False.
+Starting with version 2212, the default value for AudioRedirectionV4 is set to True.
 As a result: